 If you change the channel back to "private to the business," the channel will re-appear in channels analytics, and all the viewing data will be restored and visible.

 You now know the basics of channels analytics.
-Enterprise users, please explore our getting started with advanced channels analytics article.
-In it, we'll take a look at data found in advanced channels analytics.
+Enterprise users, please explore our advanced channels analytics article.

 Get started with basic analytics